 Columbus Underground keeps you up to date on local artists, art galleries, performance art events, exhibition reviews, and everything else in between.

-Front Row Center is a monthly in-depth e-newsletter publication that will feature articles about local and national arts issues, profiles of area creative professionals, previews of upcoming events and the inside scoop on what’s happening in the arts in Columbus.
-Want to have your upcoming event listed or share an idea, email Jennifer Sadler at email@example.com.
+GCAC Tumblr is a website that features articles about local and national arts issues, profiles of local creative professionals, previews of upcoming events and the inside scoop on what’s happening in the arts in Columbus.
+If you’re Interested in having your columbusarts.com profile featured, email Lacey Luce at firstname.lastname@example.org.

 Grantmakers in the Arts a forum for discourse, that probes topics relevant to arts grantmakers and encourages relationship building and best practices.